top of page

 • Core and hip stability (for running and Pilates)

-3. Learn to load safely
+3. Learn to Load Safely

 Pain ≠ damage.
 In fact, avoiding movement can make things worse.
 With the right plan, you can return to walking, cycling, and reformer work without setbacks.

-Movement is medicine and confidence is part of the prescription.
+Movement is medicine, and confidence is part of the prescription.
 Early education helps adults self-manage their knees long before surgery becomes part of the conversation.

 💬 Final Thoughts: It’s Not “Just Age”

 If you’re over 50, active, and value your independence, don’t ignore mild knee pain.
+It’s not about being dramatic; it’s about being smart.
+Early intervention:

 • Keeps you strong, mobile, and active